kowey/nimrodel/README.md

       local.bat) uncomment lines that need changing and edit them to the right values.

 3. Simple test by running

           nimrodel/bin/nimrodel -help

 4. And the tool at work on an example input

-          nimrodel/bin/nimrodel "Robert son of Thomas"
+          nimrodel/bin/nimrodel string "Robert son of Thomas"

 5. Try batch mode out (substitute `/tmp` with `C:/Temp` on Windows)

-          nimrodel/bin/nimrodel nimrodel/example /tmp/nimrodel-example
+          nimrodel/bin/nimrodel dir nimrodel/example /tmp/nimrodel-example

 ## Usage

-The script `nimrodel/bin/nimrodel` (nimrodel.bat under Windows) is a free-standing script for one-shot execution.
-It takes a single document as a command line string, or reads from standard input, and produces BRAT annotation output of the analysis
+The script `nimrodel/bin/nimrodel` (nimrodel.bat under Windows) is a free-standing script which provides several modes for using nimrodel, among which:

+* `nimrodel string` takes a single document as a command line string, or reads from standard input, and produces BRAT annotation output of the analysis

-The script `nimrodel/bin/nimrodel-on-dir` (nimrodel-on-dir.bat)
-likewise runs nimrodel on all the files nested at arbitrary depth within a directory.
+* `nimrodel dir` likewise runs nimrodel on all the files nested at arbitrary depth within a directory.
 The results are saved in the output directory with filename and directory structure matching that of the input directory.

+* `nimrodel parallel-dir` (Linux or MacOS X only, possibly Cygwin) works like `nimrodel dir` but with the possibility of parallel processing on subdirectories of the input directory

 The script `nimrodel/bin/env` (env.bat) sets up the environment for running nimrodel.
 Under Linux/Mac you need to source